 I installed only what supports detection, triage, and host/network visibility:

-- Audit & logging:
+- Audit & logging: auditd, rsyslog, journalctl

-auditd,rsyslog,journalctl - Network & host insight:
+- Network & host insight: tcpdump, iftop, lsof, htop, net-tools

-tcpdump,iftop,lsof,htop,net-tools - Security hygiene:
+- Security hygiene: lynis, chkrootkit, clamav

-auditddoes not run natively.
+Small frustration: under WSL2, auditd does not run natively.
 At first, I panicked — but documenting the limitation became part of my learning.
 Knowing what doesn’t work is as important as knowing what does.

-The emphasis is on log literacy and defensive process, not flashy SIEM dashboards.
 Validation output confirms the lab is fully operational:

 auditctl : OK rsyslogd : OK journalctl : OK tcpdump : OK ... aws : OK git : OK

-Structured directories reinforce repeatability:
+Structured directories reinforce repeatability.

 Part 3: Red Team Tools — Defensive Learning